shepelevn/play-now/frontend/README.md

 # Play_now Frontend

 Frontend part of the music streaming website.
-Allows listening to music, creating playlists and adding songs to favorites.
+Allows searching for and listening to music, creating playlists and adding songs to favorites.

 ## README.md